facebook/idb/README.md

 - `FBSimulator` is a reference type that represents an individual Simulator.
 It has a number of convenience methods for accessing information about a Simulator.
 - `FBSimulatorInteraction` and it's categories forms the API of possible ways of interacting with a Simulator.
 These range from booting Simulators, installing & running Applications, uploading photos & videos and more.
 - `FBSimulatorHistory` is a record of all the events that happen to a Simulator.
 It can be queried in a variety of ways and serialized to file.
-- `FBSimulatorLogs` is a facade around available logs for a Simulator.
+- `FBSimulatorDiagnositcs` is a facade around available diagnostics for a Simulator.
 It fetches static logs such as the System Log on-demand and receives new logs from components such as `FBFramebufferVideo`.
-- Configuration objects: `FBApplicationLaunchConfiguration`, `FBAgentLaunchConfiguration`, `FBSimulatorApplication`, `FBSimulatorControlConfiguration` & `FBSimulatorConfiguration`.
+- Configuration objects: `FBApplicationLaunchConfiguration`, `FBAgentLaunchConfiguration`, `FBSimulatorApplication`, `FBSimulatorControlConfiguration`, `FBSimulatorConfiguration` & `FBSimulatorLaunchConfiguration`.

 To launch Safari on an iPhone 5, you can use the following: